-Impactful visual imagery — from photographs to logos — are crucial to today’s brands.
-What would Nike be without the swoosh, or Frosted Flakes without Tony the Tiger?
+Impactful visual imagery — from photographs to logos — is crucial to today’s brands.
+What would Nike be without the swoosh or Frosted Flakes without Tony the Tiger?
 Well, they wouldn’t be the same brand.
 Marketers need to have easy, secure, and reliable access to these assets.
 And this is possible by using image metadata.

 What is image metadata?

 Image metadata is information about a visual file or resource.
 This data describes what the file is, details about it, and how it should be used.

 Some common metadata fields for images are filename, file size, date created, and licensing information.
 There can also be fields to record the image’s content, such as description or keywords.
 And there can be fields that are uniquely relevant to a particular collection, like product ID.

 Metadata is valuable because it allows assets to be easily found and retrieved.
 And in the context of a large collection of photos and images, the metadata is truly as important as the image itself — because if it can’t be found, it can’t be used!